Lagge111/hueify/README.md

 # HUEify

-A simple tool for extracting colors from images.
+A simple tool for extracting colors from images and finding color names.

 Built with React, Tailwind CSS and daisyUI.

-Uses `react-dropzone` for image uploads and `color-thief-react` for color extraction.
+### Other Libraries Used

+- `react-dropzone` - Image uploads
+- `color-thief-react` - Color extraction
+- `react-colorful` - Color picker
+- `The Color API` - Color name generation

 ## Run the Project Locally